 Some people don’t want to sit at a desk!
 Providing in home care is an active job.
 It also involves working with different people and families at different times.
 Many Care Workers enjoy making their own hours and designating a schedule that works best for them in providing in home care services.

 Some home care workers prefer part-time, some full-time.
 Others prefer mornings or nights and weekends.
 Most home care agencies will work with Care Workers to accommodate their preferences while still meeting the needs of individuals.

 In home care services relieve family stress.
 This allows family members to take a break from caring duties.
 They also can allow a person to remain independently ageing in place, while improving the quality of their life.
 Here are some examples of real Care Workers and their positive experiences with people and family members they have met providing in home care.

 Cassandra from Home Care Assistance has a perfect example of how a Care Worker can make a significant impact on someone’s life:

 “Cassandra was asked to work with another client for a few days.
 This senior recently lost her husband and was struggling to perform daily tasks like bathing and grooming.
 Thanks to Cassandra’s encouragement, the senior began doing these activities and more in a matter of days!
 This included making and committing to doctor’s appointments, which the senior had not attended in a long time.
 Cassandra not only co-ordinates these appointments with the senior but escorts her to them as well.
 Her top priority is making sure her clients always feel safe and comfortable.”

-Diana, another Care Worker talks about the mutual benefit of helping someone become more self-sufficient while improving her self-esteem:
+Diana, another Home Care Assistance Care Worker talks about the mutual benefit of helping someone become more self-sufficient while improving her self-esteem:

-“Other things I find [important when] working with clients is making them their favourite meals and giving them little treats of their favourite desserts.
+“Other things I find [important when] providing in home care is making them their favourite meals and giving them little treats of their favourite desserts.